bobosola/OSTerrain50-SimpleBinary/README.md

 <h2>Reading the binary data file</h2>

-PHP demo code to consume the data is available from xxxxx.
+PHP demo code to consume the data is available from the repo [OSTerrain50-PHP]().
 Why PHP?
 Because it can run anywhere and is easily readable by anyone familiar with C-ish syntax.
 The code is heavily commented to allow for translation to any language which supports binary file reads with file pointers.
-The reading process for a given location requires some simple arithmetic with two file pointer jumps to read the elevation.

 <h2>Description of the binary file format</h2>